stefoxp/knowledge/Linguaggi/python_testing_with_pytest.md

 When you include the fixture name in the parameter list of a test function, pytest knows to run it before running the test.

-### Sharing Fixtures Through conftest.py
+### Sharing Fixtures Through `conftest.py`

-To share fixtures among multiple test files, you need to use a **conftest.py** file somewhere centrally located for all of the tests.
+To share fixtures among multiple test files, you need to use a `conftest.py` file somewhere centrally located for all of the tests.

-Although conftest.py is a Python module, it should not be imported by test files.
+Although `conftest.py` is a Python module, it should not be imported by test files.
 This file gets read by pytest, and is considered a local *plugin*.

 ### Using Fixtures for Setup and Teardown

 ### Tracing Fixture Execution with -setup-show

->pytest --setup-show test_add.py -k valid_id
+> $ pytest --setup-show test_add.py -k valid_id

 ### Using Fixtures for Test Data